Meet the Artists

 Tamar Rudavsky

 Painting is my way to experience the flow of time, place and space.
-I am obsessed with temporality, and our inability to stop the flow of time.
-As a philosophy prof at OSU, I have written extensively about time, and as a painter I focus on the temporal moment, and changing patterns of light and texture at that moment.
-Painting, in oil, watercolor and now gouache, is an open-ended journey for me.
-Being largely self-taught and a late-comer to painting, I have taken classes and workshops with local teachers, including Joe Lombardo, Fred Fochtman, Michael McEwan and Mary-Jane Ward.
-Whether it be ocean rock-scapes, or the ancient stones of Jerusalem, I try to capture the ever-fleeting instant of a place in time.
-Each of my teachers has influenced a facet of my style as I attempt to participate in eternity by rendering the temporal a thing of beauty.
+As a former philosophy professor at OSU, Tamar has written extensively about time, and as a painter she focuses on the temporal moment, and changing patterns of light and texture at that moment.
+Painting, in oil, watercolor and now gouache, is an open-ended journey for her.
+Being largely self-taught and a late-comer to painting, she has studied with local teachers, including Joe Lombardo, Fred Fochtman and Michael McEwan.
+Whether it be ocean rock-scapes, or the ancient stones of Jerusalem, Tamar works to capture the ever-fleeting instant of a place in time, as she attempts to participate in eternity by rendering the temporal a thing of beauty.
 But perhaps Spinoza has said it best --“all things excellent are as difficult as they are rare.”

 Tmrudavskyart.com